 Opening of the new ZEITZ MOCAA Museum of Contemporary Art Africa in Cape Town (V&A Waterfront):

-The inaugural exhibition at the Zeitz MOCAA Pavilion will present the work of Swazi artist Nandipha Mntambo.
+Autumn 2017.
+The inaugural exhibition at the Zeitz MOCAA Pavilion presented the work of Swazi artist Nandipha Mntambo.

 Zeitz MOCAA, is a new not-for-profit institution, with the V&A committing over R500-million to the development required for the establishment of the Museum.
 This investment will further the development of art in Africa and acknowledges the important cultural and financial contribution the visual arts sector makes.The height of the Grain Silo and its strong silhouette gives it a character that has set it apart as an unusual structure within the V&A Waterfront.
 The reuse of the structure to house Zeitz MOCAA combines ingenuity, resourcefulness and beauty in a way that will be unique for Africa and give greater respect to the work displayed.
 Zeitz MOCAA forms part of a master plan for the Silo district that includes mixed-use developments of residential, commercial, leisure and hotel property with the transformed Grain Silo as the central focus of a public plaza.